pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 at the bottom.

-The `while` here might look different to when we used `while True` to mean "forever", but it's really just different ways of using the same part of the Python language.
+The `while` here might look different to when we used `while True` to mean “forever”, but it’s really just different ways of using the same part of the Python language.
 When we want something to happen forever, the `True` in `while True` acts as a test which always passes, so the indented code keeps running again and again forever.